FDR0903/ctf25/slides.md

 * This is just a drop in the ocean of interest rate modeling!
 * Many more models and assets to price...
-* If you are interested, a good reference is:
+* If you are interested, a good reference is:<br>
-    Brigo, D. and Mercurio, F. (2006), Interest Rate models - Theory and Practice, 2nd ed., Springer Finance}.
+    *Brigo, D. and Mercurio, F. (2006), Interest Rate models - Theory and Practice, 2nd ed., Springer Finance*.
 * Very detailed, and the authors have huge practical experience.